sonar-perl/sonar-perl/README.md

 [![Quality Gate](https://sonarqube.com/api/badges/gate?key=com.github.otrosien:sonar-perl)](https://sonarqube.com/dashboard/index/com.github.otrosien:sonar-perl)
 [![Coverage](https://sonarqube.com/api/badges/measure?key=com.github.otrosien:sonar-perl&metric=coverage&template=FLAT)](https://sonarqube.com/dashboard/index/com.github.otrosien:sonar-perl)

-# SonarQube Perl Plugin (beta)
+# SonarQube Perl Plugin

 This is a SonarQube plugin to integrate popular features like code coverage, Perl::Critic and test reporting for perl projects.

 ## Current State

-Current plugin is still at a very early stage.
-It analyzes perl projects without having to parse the perl code itself, attaching the raw source as line-based text.
-In a later step there would be some proper grammar-based parsing and analyzing.
+Current plugin is still at an early stage.
+It analyzes perl projects without having to parse the perl code itself, attaching the source as line-based text.
+In a later step there would be some proper grammar-based parsing and analyzing (see bugtracker for current status).

 What we have so far...